 Reaching the Age of Majority

-In short – there are two scenarios that end child support obligations in Tennessee.
-Whichever of these occasions occur last determines when paying child support ends.
+In short, there are two scenarios that end child support obligations in Tennessee.
+Whichever of these occurs last determines when child support legally ends, often referred to as the “Graduation Rule.”

 Tennessee has issued Child Support Guidelines for judges to abide by to regulate child support procedures for families.
-However, it is recommended to contact your local child support office for case-specific information.
+However, because each case may involve specific facts about schooling and timing, it is recommended to confirm details with your attorney or local child support office before making any changes.

 Child Support & Other Circumstances